 Like alcoholics in denial, we worsen our addiction to weapon mentality insofar we deny it.

 Weapon mentality inflicts social distortions on purpose.
-Poverty, rigid hierarchy, injustice, inequality, underemployment, nurtured criminality, substandard education, malnutrition and professional arrogance—the list goes on and on.
-We mistake weapon mentality for a regrettable combination of stupidity, bigotry, insanity, greed, crime, honest error and disaster; and we refuse to believe they’ve been allowed to fester on purpose to further its own goals.
+Poverty, rigid hierarchy, injustice, inequality, underemployment, criminality nurtured, substandard education, malnutrition and professional arrogance ― the list goes on and on.
+We mistake weapon mentality for a regrettable combination of stupidity, bigotry, insanity, greed, crime, honest error and disaster; and we refuse to believe those things have been allowed to fester on purpose to further its own goals.

-Social reformers imagine they can improve things reductively, gradually and incrementally—problem-by-problem, identity position by identity position and topic by topic.
-Using the same scattergun methods and birdshot reasoning, they’ve failed for five thousand years.
+Social reformers imagine they can improve things reductively, gradually and incrementally ― problem-by-problem, identity position by identity position and topic by topic.
+Using the same scattergun method and birdshot reasoning, they’ve failed for five thousand years.

 The categorical solution to this problem would be holistic, simultaneous and global peace mentality – agreed upon by almost everyone – followed by a swarm of atomistic and reductive fixes.
-Long-term success is impossible in the opposite order (as currently practiced), since each small fix is paralyzed by the holistic, simultaneous and global counteraction of weapon mentality.
+Long-term success is unforeseeable in the opposite order (as currently practiced), since each small fix gets paralyzed by the holistic, simultaneous and global counteraction of weapon mentality.

 A society measures itself against a constellation of political metaphors its members agree to share.
 Ours is crammed with weapon myths.
 Many common policies and beliefs of religion, law and morality constitute weapon mythology: popular explanations for irrational policies and institutions.
 Since the basic values of weapon mentality are insane to anyone with the slightest appreciation of peace, weapon mentors impose their own mythical vocabulary and syntax immune to peace mentors' reasonable criticism.